yet-another-static-site-generator/yass/docs/configuration.md

   value is `none`.
 - AtomFeedAmount - Number of entries in the Atom feed (if it will be created, please see setting above).
+- StartTagSeparator - any string which will be used as start mark for the templates tags.
+You may want to change it, if you want to use templates from other static site generators.
+Default value is `{%`.
+- EndTagSeparator - any string which will be used as end mark for the templates tags.
+You may want to change it, if you want to use templates from other static site generators.
+Default value is `%}`.

 <a href="#top">^ Top</a>